This guide introduces Monitoring charts. There are two ways to build charts:

 - Creating a chart to be added to a dashboard.

 Charts created for dashboards are persistent; they become part of a set of monitoring tools.
 Charts built with Metrics Explorer are transient and used for investigating specific issues.
 The techniques for building them are the same.

-The following screenshot shows a chart that displays a CPU usage metric:
+The following screenshot shows a chart that displays a server-latency metric: